-In-country Movement: Authorities required citizens to have a domicile registration stamp in their internal passport before traveling domestically or leaving the country.
+In-country Movement: Authorities required citizens throughout the country to have a domicile registration stamp (formerly known as propiska) in their internal passport before traveling domestically or leaving the country.
 The government at times delayed domestic and foreign travel and emigration during the visa application process.
-Individuals needed permission from local authorities to move to Tashkent City or the Tashkent Region from other parts of the country, but permission is no longer required to work in Tashkent.
-The law stipulates that Tashkent City or Tashkent Region registration are required for individuals to be eligible to receive city services, work legally, send their children to school, or receive routine medical care.
+Previously, individuals needed permission from local authorities to move to Tashkent City or the Tashkent Region from other parts of the country.

 The government requires hotels to register foreign visitors with the government on a daily basis.
 The government requires foreigners staying in private homes to register their location within three days of arrival.
 Authorities recently simplified these registration procedures, which allow foreigners to register through an online portal.

-Foreign Travel: The government officially abolished the Soviet-era exit visa, which citizens previously needed for most foreign travel.
+Foreign Travel: In 2019 the government officially abolished the Soviet-era exit visa, which citizens previously needed for most foreign travel.
 Citizens must obtain a separate passport issued by the Ministry of Internal Affairs for the purpose of foreign travel.
 This passport has a 10-year validity for adults and a five-year validity for minors, as opposed to a two-year exit visa validity for all ages with previously issued passports.
 The government generally granted passports to travel or emigrate outside the Commonwealth of Independent States.
-Authorities sometimes interfered in foreign travel, such as that of former political prisoners.
-Former political prisoner Bobomurod Abdullayev reported that it took almost two months for him to receive his travel passport, though the law requires issuance within 10 working days.

 E. INTERNALLY DISPLACED PERSONS